Dresden Generating Station

 Dresden Generating Station (also known as Dresden Nuclear Power Plant or Dresden Nuclear Power Station) is the first privately financed nuclear power plant built in the United States.
 Dresden 1 was activated in 1960 and retired in 1978.
 Operating since 1970 are Dresden units 2 and 3, two General Electric BWR-3 boiling water reactors.
-Dresden Station is located on a 953 acre site in Grundy County, Illinois, at the head of the Illinois River, near the city of Morris.
+Dresden Station is located on a 953 acre site in Grundy County, Illinois near the city of Morris.
+It is at the head of the Illinois River, where the Des Plaines River and Kankakee River meet.
 It is immediately northeast of the Morris Operation—the only de facto high-level radioactive waste storage site in the United States.
 It serves Chicago and the northern quarter of the state of Illinois, capable of producing 867 megawatts of electricity from each of its two reactors, enough to power over one million average American homes.

 In 2004, the Nuclear Regulatory Commission (NRC) renewed the operating licenses for both reactors, extending them from forty years to sixty.